TheGP/untidetect-tools/README.md

 * [BrowserScan](https://www.browserscan.net/en)
 * [Iphey](https://iphey.com/)
 * [Canvas inspector](https://data.bablosoft.com/canvas-inspector-3/distr/CanvasInspectorInstall.exe)
-* [ipQualityScore](https://www.ipqualityscore.com/) - API for checking your IP reputation and other stuff
+* [ipQualityScore](https://www.ipqualityscore.com/) - API for checking your IP reputation and other stuff.
+But it is dogshit, as I can't register there from real devices, it says Im using VPN/proxy.
+Maybe only for USA.
-* [FingerBank](https://fingerbank.org/) - API for checking TCP fingerprints
+* [FingerBank](https://fingerbank.org/) - API for checking TCP fingerprints by signature
+* [Cloudflare captcha](https://nowsecure.nl) - check if you are passing the captcha

 More tools can be found: at https://github.com/kkoooqq/fakebrowser